 This course studies how men and women use different materials and change these materials to make them more useful.
 Students will gain experience working with wood, metal and plastic, and study the processes of laminating, welding, and forming.
 Problem-solving is also studied.
 Projects include clocks, mini-basketball hoops, and various plastic projects.

-This semester course will provide students the opportunity to develop valuable kitchen skills as they work individually and with others in the labs.
-Students will gain knowledge of kitchen safety and food sanitation through the preparation of items such as: pizza, muffins, biscuits, breads, vegetables, fruits, cookies and many other foods.
-Lifelong nutritious food choices are discussed and encouraged.
-The planning, preparing, serving and table etiquette are all life skills that are taught in the 8th-grade foods class.
+This semester course will provide students the opportunity to develop valuable kitchen skills as they work with others in the labs.
+Students will gain knowledge of kitchen safety and food sanitation through the preparation of items such as pizza, muffins, biscuits, breads, vegetables, fruits, cookies, and many other foods.
+Life long nutritious food choices are discussed and encouraged.
+The planning, preparing, serving, and table etiquette are all life skills that are taught in the 8th grade food class.

 This semester course will provide students the opportunity to improve their machine and hand sewing skills.
-Students will create several sewing projects (frog, sports bags, a clothing item such as flannel pants, etc.) that will teach many sewing techniques as well as fabric selection and care.
+Students will create several sewing projects (frog, sports bag, a clothing item, such as flannel pants, etc.) that will teach many sewing techniques as well as fabric selection and care.
 Students will explore the areas of design, color, and the history of clothing.
-For a class final, students may create a project by using a computer-aided program or an independently chosen alternative project.
-Students will need to pay for the projects that are ordered for them.
+For a class finale, students may create a project by using a computer-aided program or an independently chosen alternative project.
+Students will need to pay for additional materials for optional projects.